svilen-ivanov/kafka-connect-ts88/README.md

 Drag it into you `plugin.path` folders (each of them).

 ## Example
+Interprets input `Schema.INT64_SCHEMA` numbers as milliseconds since 1/1/1988 in Asia/Jerusalem timezone.

-Below configuration snippet shows how to use `TimestampConverter` to transform JSON formatted `timestamp` (represented as an `IOS-8601` string value, which comes from the Debezium JDBC source connector) into target type `Timestamp`(used by the following Confluent JDBC sink connector).
+Below configuration snippet shows how to use `TimestampConverter` to transform into target type `Timestamp`.

 ```
 "transforms": "TimestampConverter",